 Administrative Expenses - Certain administrative expenses of the Plan are paid by the Plan as provided in the Plan document while others are paid directly by the Company and are excluded from these financial statements.
 Management fees and operating expenses charged to the Plan for investments in the mutual funds are deducted from income earned on a daily basis and are not separately reflected.
-Consequently, management fees and operating expenses are reflected as a reduction of investment return for such investments.

-Transfers - The Company also sponsors a 401(k) plan for salaried employees.
+Transfers - The Company also sponsored a 401(k) plan for hourly employees.
 If employees change their hourly or salary status at any point, their account balances may be transferred into the corresponding plan.
-For the years ended December 31, 2014 and 2013, Plan transfers out of the hourly plan into the salary plan related to these status changes were \$734,022 and \$511,271.
-For the year ended December 31, 2014 and 2013, there were no Plan transfers to the hourly plan from the salary plan.
-Plan transfers are included in Participant contributions in the Statements of Changes in Net Assets Available for Benefits.
+For the years ended December 31, 2014 and 2013, Plan transfers into the salaried plan from the hourly plan related to these status changes were \$734,022 and \$511,271.
+For the year ended December 31, 2014 and 2013, there were no Plan transfers out of the salaried plan to the hourly plan.
+These Plan transfers are included in Participant contributions in the Statements of Changes in Net Assets Available for Benefits.